9M14 Malyutka: Yom Kippur War

 The missile was employed by Arab armies during the initial phases of the Yom Kippur War.
 Later in the war, the Israelis adopted new tactics and learned to neutralize the threat by employing large concentrations of artillery fire to either distract or kill the missile operators.
 Other improvised methods used by the Israelis to defeat the Malyutkas involved firing in front of the tank to create dust, moving back and forth and firing at the source of the missile.
 These Israeli tactics were later adopted by NATO forces to counter the threat posed by Warsaw Pact ATGMs.
 In total, Malyutkas knocked out more than 800 Israeli tanks and other combat vehicles during the war.

 Libyan Civil War

 Rebels of the Free Libyan Army have been filmed using Malyutkas during the Libyan Civil War.

 Syrian Civil War

 Syrian rebels have also uploaded videos of themselves firing Malyutkas against government forces since late 2012.

+2023 Hamas-led attack on Israel

+On 7 October 2023, a Palestinian faction, Al-Quds Brigades uploaded a video of them on Telegram supposedly operating a Malyutka inside a building located adjacent with the Israeli border against an Israeli vehicle near Nahal Oz.
+However, the article cited has mistaken the Malyutka used as an Iranian RAAD.
+Similar rockets were fired in large numbers by Hezbollah on Israeli targets along the northern Israeli border during the war.